ogecko/alpaca-benro-polaris/docs/hardware.md

    `alpaca-benro-polaris\platforms\win\StartMobileHotspot.cmd`

 6. Change conditions to uncheck only start if on AC power

+#### Hotspot: Fixing Remote Desktop 0x904 error (OPTIONAL)
+You may encounter an 0x904 error when using Remote Desktop to connect to NinaAir via its hotspot.
+If you encounter this issue, you can try downloading Remote Desktop from the Windows Store.
+This has successfuly resolved the 0x904 issue on some machines.

 ### Development Setup (OPTIONAL)
 The follow steps are totaly optional and only required if you want to use VS Code to help make changes to the driver.